 Where Should a Lapel Pin be Worn?

 Lapel pins are synonymous with class and formality.
-They have a reputation for possessing old world appeal but as vintage fashions routinely come back into the modern sphere, they are undergoing widespread revival.
-Today, lapel pins come in all sorts of artistic, elegant and modern styles, so if you want an accessory that will enhance your level of detail, a smart lapel pin is a superb way to go.
-The first thing you have to consider though, before you decide to march proudly out the door, is where your lapel pin should be worn.
+They have a reputation for possessing old-world appeal.
+Still, as vintage fashions routinely come back into the modern sphere, they are undergoing widespread revival.
+Today, lapel pins come in all sorts of artistic, elegant and contemporary styles, so if you want an accessory that will enhance your level of detail, a smart lapel pin is a superb way to go.
+The first thing you have to consider, though, before you decide to march proudly out the door, is where your lapel pin should be worn.

 As many men opt to wear lapel pins to add an extra formal punch to their ubiquitous suit arrangements, it's important to know the ins and outs of wearing lapel pins correctly.
 Where should lapel pins be worn?